akawer/akawer/README.md

 ## Hi there 👋
-### I'm a security software engineer @MSFT working in offensive security.
+### I'm a security software engineer working on detection engineering | offensive&defensive security | Machine Learning
-### Other interests include ML and cloud computing.
 ### I also enjoy photography and music quite a bit!

 ### You can reach me at: